 * text=auto to mark all text files for end-of-line normalization to

-LF once they're checked into Git's index.
-We could've also done
+LF once they’re staged in Git’s index.
+We could’ve also done

 * text=auto eol=lf, although these two are not identical.
 Like I mentioned before, if you only use

 CRLF line endings locally in your working tree; this is okay and is working as expected.
 If you don’t want this, you can enforce

 * text=auto eol=lf instead.
 However, this is usually not necessary because the main concern is about what line endings make it into the index and your repo.

 There are some similarities between Git’s local settings and the Git attributes we looked at.
 The table below lists each Git setting, its corresponding

 .gitattributes rule, and the line endings for text files in the index and working tree: